ankux/WellBeing-Beta/README.md

 - **jQuery**: JavaScript library for DOM manipulation and event handling.

 ## Deployment
-The website is deployed and accessible at [insert your deployment link here].
+The website is deployed and accessible at [GitHub Repository](https://github.com/ankux/WellBeing/).

 ## Credits
 - **Ankush Kumar**: Creator of the website.
 You can find more about Ankush on [GitHub](https://github.com/ankux), [LinkedIn](https://linkedin.com/in/ankux), and [Twitter](https://twitter.com/ankooooosh).